 Orange Marmalade with Peel

-Orange marmalade with all the peel, strictly Sicilian, therefore organic.
-I could talk for hours about Sicily and its fruits, like lemons and oranges, the scent of flowers at this time of year, walking through an orange grove, for example.
-I know a little about it: the memories of my childhood, in my hometown, are very much tied to the land and its fruits.
-I always saw my grandfather and father working it.
-Sure, living in the city certainly has its advantages, but how can you compare it to nature?
-When I happen to have home-grown citrus fruits, without any preservatives or treatment, I instinctively don’t throw away the peels: it seems like a waste to throw away a treasure.
+Orange marmalade with all the peel, strictly Sicilian, thus organic.
+I could talk for hours about Sicily and its fruits, like lemons and oranges, the scent of flowers this time of year while walking through an orange grove, for example.
+I know a little about it: the memories of my childhood, in my hometown, are very tied to the land and its fruits.
+I’ve always seen my grandfather and father working it.
+Sure, living in the city definitely has its advantages, but would you trade it for nature?
+When I happen to have homegrown citrus, without any preservatives or treatment, I spontaneously don’t throw away the peels: it seems wasteful to discard a treasure.
 For this reason, my marmalade is made with all the peels, possibly whole, rustic.
-Unfortunately, these are also the last oranges, the local ones, but we also know that they are available all year round in the market because they come from other parts of the world.
+Unfortunately, these are also the last oranges, the local ones, but we also know that they are available year-round on the market because they come from other parts of the world.

 • Difficulty: Very Easy